Skip to main content

 Optometrists often serve as primary eye care providers, offering regular comprehensive eye exams.
 These exams include evaluating visual acuity, assessing eye health, detecting potential eye diseases, and monitoring changes in prescription.
 Optometrists develop long-term relationships with their patients, providing continuity of care and ensuring that contact lens wear remains safe and effective over time.

-Ophthalmologists typically focus on specialized care and may not provide routine eye exams or ongoing contact lens management.
+Ophthalmologists typically focus on specialized care and may not provide comprehensive eye exams or ongoing contact lens management.
 They are often sought for specific conditions or surgical consultations.
 While they play a crucial role in diagnosing and treating complex eye issues, patients may need to seek additional primary eye care services from an optometrist for routine check-ups and contact lens-related needs.

 Collaboration and Referrals